-- a.
-For human health criteria: "For human health criteria it is a valid assumption that the discharge is completely mixed with the receiving water.
-This approach is appropriate for long term human health criteria where critical environmental effects are expected to occur far downstream from the source." - b.
-For acute and chronic aquatic life criteria: "The discharge to Woods Creek is via a side channel, therefore, complete mixing may not occur."
+- For human health criteria: "For human health criteria it is a valid assumption that the discharge is completely mixed with the receiving water.
+This approach is appropriate for long term human health criteria where critical environmental effects are expected to occur far downstream from the source." - For acute and chronic aquatic life criteria: "The discharge to Woods Creek is via a side channel, therefore, complete mixing may not occur."

-The proposed Permit allows for mixing zones for human health based criteria absent any mixing zone analysis.
-Woods Creek is defined in the proposed Permit, page F-11, as "...a small ephemeral stream ranging in width between 3 ft. to 4 ft..."
+The Permit allows for mixing zones for human health based criteria absent any mixing zone analysis.
+Woods Creek is defined in the Permit, page F-11, as "...a small ephemeral stream ranging in width between 3 ft. to 4 ft..."
 Therefore per the SIP definition; "complete mixing" must occur within 8 ft of the point of discharge.
-Based on the facts presented in the proposed Permit, there is no diffuser and the discharge simply flows into the creek via a side channel, and the statements contained in the proposed Permit; the discharge is not "completely mixed" as defined in the SIP.
+The Permit was modified by late revision to state that the discharge is completely mixed within 87 to 135 feet downstream of the discharge; clearly not mixed within the terms required by the SIP.
+Based on the facts presented in the Permit, there is no diffuser and the discharge simply flows into the creek via a side channel, and the statements contained in the Permit; the discharge is not "completely mixed" as defined in the SIP.
 In accordance with SIP Section 1.4.2, a mixing zone cannot be granted, including for human health criteria, absent a complete and independent mixing zone study.
 The dilution credits for human health criteria must be removed from the proposed Order and end-of-pipe limitations based solely on the criteria or standards must be developed; specifically for chloroform (cancer potency factor), manganese and nitrate and nitrite.